Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 The sender's balance in the *contract state* is used to determine how much funds should be transferred to the sender.
 Since it is not updated, the external contract can make a call back to ``reentrant_withdraw`` and pass the balance validation.
 Testing this behavior with mocks require some insights.
-In particular, we are going to mimic the original ``reentrant_withdraw`` code in the mock entrypoint.
+In particular, the example below mimics the original ``reentrant_withdraw`` code in the mock entrypoint.

 .. code-block:: rust